Norman ROCKWELL (1894-1978) (page in reconstruction)

 A scene by Rockwell must narrate the whole theme in one picture and the simplicity of the story masks the complexity of the composition.
 The long process of creation begins by assembling selected photographs.
 After the sketches, he often makes several preparatory paintings and it is sometimes difficult to identify now which had been the final art for the edition.

 His fun is poor and fortunately scarce.
 The dog sitting in the middle of a narrow street in which he blocks the traffic is distressing.
-Painted in 1949, Road block was sold for $ 4.7M including premium by Sotheby's on May 18, 2016.
+Painted in 1949, Road block was sold for $ 4.7M by Sotheby's on May 18, 2016.

-On May 23 in New York, Sotheby's sells Two Plumbers, oil on canvas 100 x 94 cm, lot 42 estimated $ 5M.
+On May 23, 2017, Sotheby's sold for $ 15M from a lower estimate of $ 5M Two Plumbers, oil on canvas 100 x 94 cm, lot 42.
 This picture made the cover of The Saturday Evening Post on June 2, 1951.

 In a bourgeois apartment, two plumbers have finished their work.
 The chief, recognizable by the fact that he has a notebook in his pocket, found a bottle of perfume from which he sprays onto his fellow who holds the tools.
 A Pekingese dog huddled behind a wastebasket shows his disapproval.